Chennai-born engineering grad shares the #1 secret to landing a job working at Tesla

 Initially, she considered Germany, the UK, Australia, and the US.

-But as she weighed the cost of education against long-term opportunities, the US began to stand out.
-Specifically, Duke University’s Pratt School of Engineering.
+But weighing the cost of education against long-term opportunities, the US began to stand out.
+Specifically, her attention was drawn to Duke University’s Pratt School of Engineering.

 working at tesla